-If you’re a bird-watcher, there's an entirely new way to enjoy your hobby thanks to the Cornell Lab of Ornithology.
+If you’re a bird-watcher, there's an interactive way to enjoy your hobby thanks to the Cornell Lab of Ornithology.

-Just in time for the spring migration, Cornell scientists have launched a new tool on their BirdCast website that shows in near real-time the volume and direction of migratory birds traveling throughout the country.
-The new migration forecast maps will keep you apprised of what to expect in the days (and nights) ahead.
+Cornell scientists created a tool on their BirdCast website (with research funded by NSF, Leon Levy Foundation, Rose Postdoctoral Fellowship and Marshall Aid Commission) that shows in near real-time the volume and direction of migratory birds traveling throughout the country.
+The migration forecast maps will keep you apprised of what to expect in the days (and nights) ahead.

-BirdCast has been around since 2012, but until now has relied on human input to forecast and assess bird migration.
+BirdCast has been around since 2012, but before this year has relied on human input to forecast and assess bird migration.
 "We’ve always wanted to remove the human element from these predictions, with the hope that we could implement an automated system driven by new and historical data," said Kyle Horton, a post-doctoral research fellow at the Lab of Ornithology in Ithaca, New York.
-"That capacity has just come online, and we’re very excited to unveil it in time for the arrival of spring migrants."

 The tools rely on the U.S.-based radar network, NEXRAD, to measure the flight activity of migratory birds.
 Using specialized algorithms, the scientists translate the radar information into intuitive maps that indicate the number of birds in the airspace.
 The large, colored forecast map and the three smaller forecast maps show the predicted intensity of nocturnal migration three hours after local sunset.
 The maps are updated every six hours.
 The live migration map in the right vertical shows the direction of many thousands, if not millions, of migrants in near real-time.